-The Berri Barmera Council is located in the Riverland region of South Australia with a population of 10,686 as per the 2016 Census data (2021 data not yet available).
+The Berri Barmera Council is located in the Riverland region of South Australia with a population of 10,484 as per the 2021 Census data.
 It was formed in 1996 as a result of an amalgamation of the District Council of Barmera and the District Council of Berri.